-Guests are listed alphabetically and will be announced throughout the year.
+Guests will be announced throughout the year.

 More guest news coming soon!